Harriete Estel Berman: Artistic career

-Recent work includes commentary on the prevalence of standardized testing of students, including Pick Up Your Pencils, Begin, a 12 x 28 foot curtain of pencils arranged in the form of a bell curve.
+Major work includes commentary on the prevalence of standardized testing of students, including Pick Up Your Pencils, Begin, a 12 x 28 foot curtain of pencils arranged in the form of a bell curve.

 Since 2001 Harriete Estel Berman has worked to provide information for artists and makers about professional practices.
 These efforts include the Professional Guidelines, ASK Harriete and the SNAG Professional Development Seminar.